MetaMask/core/docs/writing-controllers.md

 The name of this type should be `${ControllerName}Actions`.

 This type should be only passed to `RestrictedControllerMessenger` as the 2nd type parameter.
-It should _not_ be included in its 4th type parameter, as that is is used for external events.
+It should _not_ be included in its 4th type parameter, as that is is used for external actions.

 🚫 **`FooController['type']` is passed as the 4th type parameter**